 COVID-19: Georgia Tech Human Subjects Research IRB Guidance for Non-Essential In-Person Restart of Research

-The following guidance document is to be used to determine how and when non-essential in-person human subjects research can restart.
-ALL researchers and human subject participants invovled in non-essential in-person research are to use the pre-screen questionnaire/script prior to performing research activities.
-The information sheet listed below is to be given to ALL in-person human subject participants during the informed consent procedure.
-Please contact the Office of Research Integrity Assurance if you have any questions.
+For non-essential in-person research taking place at the Center for Advanced Brain Imaging (CABI), all of the previous guidelines and requirements are still in place and the safety policies are still in effect.
+Therefore, ALL researchers and human subject participants involved in non-essential in-person research at the CABI are to use the screening documents prior to performing research activities.
+The information sheet listed below is also to be given to ALL in-person human subject participants during the informed consent procedure at the CABI.

-- GT IRB COVID-19 Pre-Screen Questionnaire/Script
+- GT IRB COVID-19 Pre-Screen Questionnaire/Script (Recommended for use)

-- GT IRB COVID-19 Information Sheet for Human Subject Participants
+- GT IRB COVID-19 Information Sheet for Human Subject Participants (Recommended for use)

-Center for Advanced Brain Imaging IRB Documents
+Documents for Research Taking Place at the Center for Advanced Brain Imaging (CABI)

 The Food and Drug Administration (FDA) has released guidance on how clinical trials shall be conducted during the COVID-19 pandemic.
 Please CLICK HERE to read the guidance and see how this may impact your clinical trial.